 Here, Church Mutual offers suggestions for what you can do after your local municipality issues a hurricane watch:

 - Create an inventory of your facility.
-If your facility becomes flooded or damaged by high winds, you will need to make an insurance claim.
+If your facility is flooded or damaged by high winds, you will need to make an insurance claim.
 It is difficult to make a claim, however, when you aren’t sure what you lost.
 Remember to take pictures and videos and store copies of those off-site.

 - Install hurricane shutters.
 Your shutters serve as the first line of defense against heavy winds and flying debris, protecting your windows and doors and, by extension, everything inside your facility.
 Use metal or polycarbonate plastic shutters — not plywood.